ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/errors/range_header.md

 ```

 ##### Case 3
-`x >= size of sequence`
-OR
-`y >= size of the sequence`
+`first-byte-spec >= size of sequence`

 Here size of the sequence is 234055.
-Doesn't matter if sequence is circular or non-circular as x and y are both inclusive and server can not honour the query in any case, will throw a `400 Bad Request` error
+Doesn't matter if sequence is circular or non-circular as first-byte-spec is inclusive and server can not honour the query in any case, will throw a `400 Bad Request` error

 ```
-GET
-/sequence/6681ac2f62509cfc220d78751b8dc524/
-Range: bytes=234054-234055

-    OR

 GET
 /sequence/6681ac2f62509cfc220d78751b8dc524/
 Range: bytes=234055-234055